oliverEddy/Chat-bot/Submission/planning/problem.md

 Output: Hi there Quin, so you need help deciding what anime to watch.
 Lucky for you that's my speciality!
 Now have you watched any anime before?
 Input: Yes
 Output: Mmm yes, clearly you are very cultured Quin.
 Have you seen Death note?

+Start: Welcome to the Chatbot.
+What is your name?
+Input: Quin
+Output: Hi there Quin, so you need help deciding what anime to watch.
+Lucky for you that's my speciality!
+Now have you watched any anime before?
+Input: No
+Output: How Exciting!
+You are at the beginning of your journey and there are so many options!
+Does an R16 rating concern you?

+Start: Welcome to the Chatbot.
+What is your name??
+Input: Quin
+Output: Hi there Quin, so you need help deciding what anime to watch.
+Lucky for you that's my speciality!
+Now have you watched any anime before?
+Input: Yes
+Output: Mmm yes, clearly you are very cultured Quin.
+Have you seen Death note?
 Input: No
 Output: I would highly recommend Death note.
 An extremely worth while watch, the protagonist light yagami finds a mysterious note pad called the Death note while at school one day.